- What is the Auditor General’s mandate regarding local government?

-- 2. Why has the Auditor General been appointed as the auditor of local government entities?
+- Why was the Auditor General appointed as the auditor of local government entities?

 Complaints, referrals and enquiries